Samsung/tizen-docs/docs/application/dotnet/guides/uix/stt.md

 <a name="info_stt"></a>
 ## STT Information Retrieval

-You can get the following information about STT, follow these steps:
+You can get the following information about STT by following these steps:

 -   [Get the current STT state](#get).
 The state is also applied as a precondition for each method.
 -   Get the default language.